Skip to main content

 2. Ensure the desired "Owner" is selected (e.g., your account and not an organization).

-3. Enter intro-argo-cd-tutorial for the "Repository name".
+3. Enter intro-argo-cd for the "Repository name".

 4. Then click Create repository from template.